open-weather-vision/vantjs/guides/2-realtime-data-containers.md

 These events are fired when the realtime data container loses the connection to the weather station or reconnecting succeeds.

-*Yes, if you unplug your weather station the realtime data container stays alives and waits for the console to be plugged back in!
+*Yes, if you unplug your weather station the realtime data container stays alive and waits for the console to be plugged back in!
 The realtime data container never kills itself.*

 #### `"update"` and `"valid-update"`